koito19960406/ZenSVI/README.md

 ## License

-`streetscope` was created by koito19960406.
+`zensvi` was created by koito19960406.
 It is licensed under the terms of the MIT license.

 ## Credits

-`streetscope` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).
+`zensvi` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).